wp-plugins/simple-wp-sitemap/readme.txt

 Sorry no, not at the moment it isn't.

+= Which one of the sitemaps should I submit to google and to other search engines? =

+The sitemap.xml one.

+= Do I actually have to go ahead and submit the sitemaps anywhere? =

+Not really, search engines usually finds them automatically when they visit your site.
+However if you have webmaster tools at google or bing etc, that could be a good place to do it to get statistics over indexed pages and stuff.

 = Are the sitemaps created "on the fly" dynamically or as static files? =

 As static files.
 They get updated everytime you create, edit or delete a post or page.
 And also when changes are made in the admin area.